xcart/xcart-docs/_pages/kb_en/users/memberships_ext.md

 ## Membership-specific Discounts, Coupons and Special Offers

-This is a feature in-demand in deed.
-Using memberships you can vary a discount level between different groups of customers, provide coupons of limited edition valid only for a particular membership, extend membership sales with special offers.
+By using memberships you can vary the discount level between different groups of customers, provide coupons of limited edition that are valid only for a particular membership level, as well as extend membership sales with special offers.

 **Membership discounts** can be set up in the 'Discounts: Volume Discounts' section of the admin back-end as described in {% link "Configuring volume discounts and coupons in X-Cart 5" ref_6xFWK5tC %}.
 The process is rather straightforward - press the 'Add discount' button, define a subtotal the discount will be applied to in the '$' marked field, define the discount value in % or $ and choose the appropriate membership (Figure 7).
-You can repeat the process as many times as you need and then press _**Save Changes**_
+You can repeat the process as many times as you need and then press _**Save changes**_

 To allow customers to use several types of discount at a time use % to set the value
    ![Figure 7]({{site.baseurl}}/attachments/Screen Shot 2018-01-12 at 21.27.47.png)